 - Medium to high user weight

 - Minimum 20kph top speed

 - Some semi commercial treadmill models won’t fold

 At Fitness Warehouse we're Australia’s Number One supplier of Horizon, Tempo and Matrix Cardio Equipment and we pride ourselves on the products we offer.
 Our buying team meticulously select what we believe to be the best machines per price point.
 If you have any questions about any of our treadmills, please don't hesitate to reach out to our Fitness Equipment Experts in-store or online.

 Simon has a Bachelor of Human Movement, is a certified FMS trainer and has worked in the fitness industry since 2003.
 Simon started his fitness journey as a trainer with iNform Health and Fitness before moving into commercial radio and then back into fitness with Bodyism in the United Kingdom and Australia.
-A career highlight was being one of the cast trainers on Star Wars IX - The Rise Of Skywalker.
+A career highlight was being one of Daisy Ridley's Personal Trainers on Star Wars IX - The Rise Of Skywalker.